MicrosoftDocs/Advertising-docs/BingAds/reporting-service/reportlanguage.md

 ---
-title: ReportLanguage Value Set ms.service: bing-ads-reporting-service ms.topic: article
+title: ReportLanguage Value Set - Reporting ms.service: bing-ads-reporting-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the language values that you may specify for columns of a downloaded report.
 ---
-# ReportLanguage Value Set
+# ReportLanguage Value Set - Reporting
 Defines the language values that you may specify for columns of a downloaded report.

 ## Syntax